 Earlier this week, I showed you my farmhouse metal art that came from repurposing a couple of quirky thrift store finds.
 At that time, I promised I would show you what I did with the other antique table leg I had left of a set.
 Here is my stash for today that I’m going to turn into an Easter cross (since the glorious holiday is fast-approaching) Also, it’s Power Tool Challenge time!
 Woot!
 Check out the end of the post for my blogger friend’s projects too.

 Most might see a pile of trash, but this would-be junk is perfect for my vision.
-In this “mess” is a vintage cake pan, a piece of pallet wood, and crib rail spindles.
+Furthermore, in this “mess” is a vintage cake pan, a piece of pallet wood, and crib rail spindles.
 Same as in my last project, I use my drill to take that antique table leg hole all the way through.

-My plan is to stick that antique table leg in the center of the cake pan, so I whittled a bit off of the one end with my utility knife to make it fit.
+My plan is to stick that antique table leg in the center of the cake pan, so I then whittled a bit off of the one end with my utility knife to make it fit.
 Next, I use a hacksaw to cut a couple of the crib rail spindles to length.
 Sometimes you don’ t need power tools, right?

 Those spindles become the cross pieces and then I use that piece of pallet wood to add text.
 In order to attach the sign to the cross, I used on of my rusted square head nails.
 Want to rust your own?
 Just head HERE to get the tutorial.